jakesylvestre/site/_posts/security/2013-09-07-HashcatBasics.md

 ## Now that you've learnt how to crack passwords quickly...

-Use them wisely to test passwords and enhance them/warn users, but *please do not use them in order to gain access to a system*.
+Use them wisely to test passwords and enhance them/warn users, but *please do not use them for malicious purposes*.